coindecider/COIN_DECIDER.app/README.md

 thats all i have for now - feel like we dont need anything else, but maybe we do im not sure - we will cross that bridge when we discover that bridge if there is a bridge we havnt discoverd yet.

+UPDATE# this is a proof of concept video https://youtu.be/g9ShW-a4LOI

 cheers !